LunarG/VulkanTools/layer_factory/README.md

 subdirectory in the layer\_factory directory and adding in a simple header file and then running cmake.
 This layer can be used just as any other Vulkan layer.

+The Vulkan Layer Factory framework produces 'Factory Layers' comprising one or more 'interceptor' objects.
+Interceptor objects override functions to be called before (PreCallApiName) or after (PostCallApiName) each Vulkan entrypoint of interest.
+Each interceptor is independent of all others within a Factory Layer, and their call order is not guaranteed.

 ### Layer Factory sample code